 - Ambidextrous Sprite: Sagat's eyepatch.

 - Art Shift: One of the game's strong points are the SNK-made sprites for the Capcom characters, especially notable in the Street Fighter characters.
 Compare Dhalsim, for example, who has beefy muscles in the Alpha series, and his SVC sprite, which is skinny, for emphasizing the Yoga side; and Demitri, who looks even more menacing than his 1994 sprite.
 However, they can also be inconsistent in quality.
-Ryu's sprite,◊ especially, appears to have been directly traced over his anatomically questionable SFII sprite.◊ Same goes for Ken and Akuma, but surprisingly not for Dan.
+Ryu's sprite,◊ especially, appears to have been directly traced over his anatomically questionable◊ Street Fighter II sprite.
+Same goes for Ken and Akuma.
 Furthermore, it looks as though the "Shoto" characters aren't the only ones whose sprites have been traced over another.

 - Ascended Extra: Mars People as a mid boss.
 The Red Arremer is a bonus boss.